jlperona/gpa-converter/README.md

 * Make the CSV parsing more robust
     * Deal with quotes that are used to wrap cells with commas in them
         * This may not be needed as cells shouldn't need to contain commas to begin with
-    * Find out how to deal with line endings from both Windows and Unix
-        * May not need to deal with this as it really shouldn't be the program's problem
 * Add more grade scales as I encounter them
-    * Potentially alias `Taiwan` as `United States` due to the ones I've encountered
-        * Unless more Taiwanese transcripts come in with their separate scale
-    * Consider adding several from India for letter grades
-        * There is so much variation in these that I'm not entirely sure if it's worth it unless I start determining a pattern